What Hair Dye Actually Does To Your Hair, According To Science

 4. Ammonia-Free Dyes Still Lift Your Cuticles

 So, ammonia is needed to lift the cuticle of your hair and to start the whole process of dyeing.
 But what if you go with an ammonia-free dye because you heard it was less damaging?
-The thing to keep in mind here is that the cuticle is still lifted with a substitute agent called ethanolamine, just not lifted as much.
+As it turns out, it might not be.

 5. The Longer You Dye, The More Damage You Cause

-While the dye is sitting on your head, the molecules are going into the strands and developing.
-But the longer the cuticle is lifted (so, the longer the dye is on your head,) the more damage is done to your hair.
-Ni'Kita Wilson told Huff Post, "Keep in mind that your cuticle is lifted for however long you have before you rinse, and the dye is penetrating into your open cuticle and hair shaft.
-The longer your cuticle is lifted up, the more it's weakening.
-Once you rinse, your cuticle comes down because the color has deposited, but the damage is already done."
+While the bleach is sitting on your head, the molecules are going into the strands and developing.
+But the longer the cuticle is lifted (so, the longer the bleach is on your head,) the more damage is done to your hair.

 There's always that worry that if you over-dye your hair, you'll kickstart some sort of hair loss episode.
 But there's actually no evidence that hair dyeing causes as much.